Chiupeichi/IDX_Exchange_DA/README.md

 checks quality, enriches records with mortgage rates, removes invalid values, and creates metrics that describe price, market speed, and transaction timing.

-Current completed scope: **Weeks 1–6**.
-Weeks 7–12 below are the planned next stages of the internship roadmap.

 ```mermaid
 flowchart LR